 “It appeared that although the Taoiseach stood by the “basic equation” which the Irish side had adumbrated earlier – namely, that he was looking for arrangements which would associate the Republic with law enforcement in Northern Ireland in return for recognition by the Republic that Northern Ireland would remain part of the United Kingdom for the foreseeable future – he still had not clear ideas of his own on how to give it practical effect.”

 By the cabinet meeting of the 28 June, meanwhile, Thatcher seemed prepared to go even further, contemplating a possible draw down of some troops from Northern Ireland.
 The paper sum her comment up as follows:

 “It was necessary at this juncture to look further ahead in Ireland than the British government had done before.
 Ten thousand British soldiers could not be left in Northern Ireland forever, nor could the very considerable cost of subsidising the Province be sustained, without continuing the search for possible forward movement.”

 However following the meeting between the Toiseach and Prime Minister on the 18 and 19 November 1984, a more despondent mood seemed to have arisen.
 Thatcher told the cabinet on the 22 November that year that the Toiseach had felt that the idea of a “joint security commission” as proposed by the UK government would not work as it “would be seen in the South as simply a device by which the United Kingdom was enlisting Irish help in maintaining security in the North”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.